An Online-Learning Approach to Inverse Optimization: Introduction

-\paragraph{A Broad Computational Study} We conduct extensive experiments to demonstrate the effectiveness and wide applicability of our algorithmic approach.
-To this end, we investigate its use for learning the objective functions of several combinatorial optimization problems that frequently occur in practice (possibly as subproblems of larger problems) and explore, among other things, how well the learned objective generalizes to unseen data samples.
+In an indicative set of computational experiments, we demonstrate the effectiveness and wide applicability of our algorithmic approach.
+To this end, we investigate its use for learning the objective functions of several combinatorial optimization problems that are relevant in practice and are able to show, among other things, that the learned objective generalizes to previously unseen data samples very well.

-The present paper is the full version of an extended abstract submitted to the International Conference on Machine Learning (ICML) 2017, see \cite{pmlr-v70-barmann17a}.
+The present paper is the full version of a contribution to the International Conference on Machine Learning (ICML) 2017, see \citet{pmlr-v70-barmann17a}.
+The follow-up works \citet{WardMasterBambos2019} and \cite{DongChenZeng2018} by different authors which have been published in the meantime study a specialization of our approach to projective cone scheduling and implicit update rules respectively.
+The authors of \cite{SessaBogunovicKamgarpourKrause2020} treat robust optimization under an uncertain objective function where a bandit approach adjusts the level of conservativeness.
+In the appendix, we give further analyses on the results presented here.